Zifre/HumanResourceMachine-Solutions/README.md

     01.mail_room.hrm

-This means that this particular solution achieves both speed and size at the same time (as per the game own challenge standard).
+It means that this particular solution achieves both speed and size at the same time (as per the game own challenge standard).